By James Eliot, Markets & Finance Editor

 Increased Regulation

 The SEC has voiced concerns regarding the impact of algorithmic trading on market stability, particularly after a 25% increase in volatility during high-stress periods attributed to algorithm-driven trading, according to a 2023 report.
 Expect stricter regulations to emerge within the next year that scrutinize algorithm-based systems, especially as market volatility increases.
+This highlights the necessity for investors to adapt their strategies in response to changing regulatory landscapes.

 Growth of Artificial Intelligence

 AI’s role in trading will expand, with companies like Google and Amazon leading the charge.
 By 2025, analysts project that AI-supported algorithms could account for over 85% of trading volume, fundamentally altering how investment strategies are developed and maintained.
+The growing intersection of AI technologies and trading practices is something every investor should grasp.

 Emergence of New Platforms